 Smirnoff is one of the world’s oldest vodkas, with origins dating to 1860s Russia.
 The spirit transferred hands to an American company in 1939, but there was a problem: Americans preferred whiskey and knew very little about vodka.
 In what can only be called a brilliant act of marketing, Smirnoff was branded a “white whiskey” that had “no taste, no smell.”
 This new marketing campaign was a hit, especially with the boozy lunch crowd who wanted to avoid smelling like a bar.
 So began America’s love affair with vodka.

 6. Wild Turkey

-Like so many great ideas, Wild Turkey was the result of one man’s boozy trip with some of his pals.
-According to the company, brand executive Thomas McCarthy grabbed a few sample bottles of undiluted 101-proof whiskey from the warehouse to take with him on a trip in South Carolina to hunt wild turkey.
+Like so many great ideas, Wild Turkey was the result of one man’s trip with his pals.
+According to the company, brand executive Thomas McCarthy grabbed a few sample bottles of undiluted 101-proof whiskey from the warehouse to take with him to hunt wild turkey in South Carolina.
 The spirit was such a hit with his friends they repeatedly asked him to send them more of that “wild turkey bourbon.”
-Soon after, Wild Turkey Bourbon hit the market.
+Soon after, Wild Turkey hit the market.